 Defendant: Also known as Respondent.
 The person complained against or accused of a crime.

 Feres Doctrine: A legal doctrine that prevents people who are injured as a result of military service from successfully suing the federal government.
-(A revision is in-progress).
+(A revision is in progress).
 Read more about Feres Doctrine

 Iatrogenic: Due to the action of or induced inadvertently by a physician, surgeon, medical treatment, or diagnostic procedure.

 Loss of Consortium: A claim that one is either temporarily or permanently unable to participate in standard marital relations due to interference from the physical or emotional damage sustained by an injured spouse.
-Read more about Loss of Consortium
+Read more about the Loss of Consortium

 Medical Negligence: Failure of a physician, or other medical personnel, to meet the standards of conduct for duties relating to the medical profession.

 National Board of Legal Specialty Certification: Accredited by the American Bar Association to certify lawyers in several different specialty areas.
-Read more about National Board of Legal Specialty Certification
+Read more about the National Board of Legal Specialty Certification

 Negligence: A legal concept in common law legal systems usually used to achieve compensation for injuries.
 Negligence is considered a type of Tort.